hongzhouye/Ising_model/README.md

 ```
 An executable `mc` will be generated in the same directory.

+_Note: Unfortunately the author is not familiar with Windows OS and therefore it does not support windows currently.
+For Windows cmd expert, it is very easy to write a batch file to mimic the funcitonality of_ `Makefile`.

 A sample input file is provided in `input/inp`, which is pretty self-explainary.
 It can be ran as follows
 ```
 ./mc input/inp